 Why I chose Square

-Loyverse: Best free POS for grocers and markets
+Loyverse: Best free POS for food-based retailers

 Overall Score